futoin/specs/draft/ftn8_security_concept.md

 Yes, it may look like too much of overhead, but it is what is done in all-in-one implementation in scope of single process.
-It is very important to optimize communication with backend services, possibly clustering them to the same OS as running Service.
+It is very important to optimize communication with backend services, possibly clustering them to the same OS instance as running Service.

         Client            Service    [AuthService]   ACLService   DefenseService
            |                 |                 |          |            |